The 11 Best ACT Prep Books [Proven Effective for 2020]

 - Updated writing prompts and directions

-- A NEW never-before-seen, full-length practice test with optional writing test (215 questions)
+- New never-before seen full-length practice test (215 questions)

 - All questions are real and can be found on previous ACT tests